 - Follow the previous method 2.1 to Delete multiple rows.

 2.3.
-Delete Rows with Specific Word and Condition
+Delete Rows with Specific Words and Conditions

 We can remove rows with matching text and criteria too.
 We have a similar dataset from above.
 However, this time we have three people named “Gina”.
 Now we want to remove the rows containing the name “Gina” and those born after 1990.